STOCKS NEWS EUROPE-UK small caps close up 0.3 pct

-The FTSE Small Cap index closes 0.3 percent higher on the final, full-day trading session of 2011, underperforming modest gains by the FTSE 100 index, ahead 1.1 percent, while the FTSE 250 index is up 0.4 percent.
+The FTSE Small Cap index closes 0.3 percent higher, outperforming weaker performances by the FTSE 100 and FTSE 250 indexes, down 0.4 percent and 0.3 percent respectively.

-Shaft Sinkers Holdings drops 32 percent after the underground construction firm says it has entered into discussions with its client, Eurochem with a view to amending or terminating its contract with the group due to the continued slow progress resulting from extremely difficult ground conditions, with sinking works now suspended.
+Systems engineer Hightex leaps 23 percent after the company says it and its Brazilian construction partner SEPA have been chosen to engineer and install the supporting cable system and membrane structure of the roof over the Maracana Stadium in Rio de Janeiro.

-British bus maker Optare falls 4.2 percent as Alexander Dennis Limited says it has withdrawn its possible offer for the firm having received confirmation from 26-percent shareholder Ashok Leyland Limited that it has no intention of selling its stake in Optare to "anyone at any price".
+Blacks Leisure halves in value, down 50 percent, after the outdoor retailer fails to raise enough funds to carry on business and says it plans to put itself up for sale.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net